rioastamal/rioastamal/README.md

 Hello there, my name is Rio Astamal.
 I am a passionate web developer since 2003.
 On this GitHub page you will find all my open source projects.

 I'm a big fan of GNU/Linux, web development and anything related to open source technologies.
-Therefore, since 2004 I focused on web development especially on PHP, Javascript, MySQL, Apache, Nginx and others as foundation to build the solution.
+Therefore, since 2004 I focused on web development especially on PHP, Javascript, MySQL, Apache, Nginx and others as foundation to build the solutions.

 In the recent time I mainly focused on cloud computing especially on [AWS](https://aws.amazon.com) platform.
 When building the infrastructure I love using [Terraform](https://www.terraform.io) as "Infrastructure as Code" tool.